How to Become a Personal Trainer in 5 Simple Steps

 Let’s go over the difference between an accredited and an unaccredited program so you know which sounds best for you.

-An accredited program, such as NASM or ACE, means that it has been credentialed by the National Commission for Certifying Agencies (NCCA).
+An accredited program, such as Fitness Mentors, NASM or ACE, means that it has been credentialed by the National Commission for Certifying Agencies (NCCA) or other top accrediting bodies.
 While there are other personal trainer program credentialing bodies, the NCCA is considered the gold standard.

 More importantly perhaps, NCCA-certified personal training programs are generally recognized at most health facilities, meaning if you go with one of these you are almost guaranteed a job at a corporate gym.